oracle/graal/truffle/docs/bytecode_dsl/BytecodeDSL.md

 Bytecode interpreters enjoy the same peak performance as ASTs, but they can be encoded with less memory.
 Moreover, there are several techniques available to improve the interpreted performance of bytecode interpreters, including quickening, superinstructions, [host compilation](../HostCompilation.md), and template compilation.

 The downside to bytecode interpreters is that they are more difficult to implement properly.
-Bytecode DSL reduces the implementation effort by generating a bytecode interpreter automatically from a set of AST node-like specifications called "operations".
+The Bytecode DSL reduces the implementation effort by generating a bytecode interpreter automatically from a set of AST node-like specifications called "operations".

 ## Sample interpreter

-Below is the complete Bytecode DSL specification for a small interpreter with a custom `Add` operation.
+Below is the complete the Bytecode DSL specification for a small interpreter with a custom `Add` operation.
 ```java
 @GenerateBytecode(languageClass = BytecodeDSLTestLanguage.class)
 public abstract static class SampleInterpreter extends RootNode implements BytecodeRootNode {